thojor79/bacillus_c64/README.md

 How to run the game?
 Of course it works perfectly in the VICE emulator, e.g. under Linux start it
 with:

 x64 --autostart bacillus.prg

 Note that the .prg file is already available in the code repository.

 For a real C64 there are various possibilities.
-One would be to generate a .D64 disk image and transfer it with X*1541 to a real floppy disk and load the game with read hardware.
+First is to use the existing .D64 disk image file (generated with  make bacillus.d64  or already available) and transfer it with X1541 to a real floppy disk and load the game with read hardware.
 Or use the floppy emulator hardware with SD cards etc. A .D64 image is planned to be provided as well (later).